 Jill is a founding partner in Project ARC and organization that partners businesses and technology sector experts with students to solve challenges.
 She consults for organizations such as the Buck Institute for Education, P21, and Teach Thought.
 She is the co-author of Developing Natural Curiosity through Project Based learning and Leverage Technology to Enhance PBL.
 Jill’s most recent work with community-based learning Preparing The Workforce For The Next Generation was highlighted in Forbes.com.

-She has been an educator for more than 20 years.
 Her teaching career started as an experiential math teacher in the Rocky Mountains.
 For eight years she worked with her community and the outdoors to bring math to life in middle school.
 Jill’s passion for learning led her to explore how technology could transform the tools students use to demonstrate what they know and can do with content.
 She believes physical space and technology should mirror the types of innovative thinking we foster in our learners.
-She went on to earn her Microsoft Certified Systems Engineer, A+ Certification, and Cisco Certified Network Administrator certificates to better use technology in her educational innovations.
+She has a Master’s in Educational Leadership, is a Microsoft Certified Systems Engineer, A+ Certification Engineer, and Cisco Certified Network Administrator.